 This is the second in a series of articles examining nontraditional methods (i.e., excluding plots, charts, graphs) for visualizing disease states.
 Heterogeneous data is a common and challenging issue for nearly all types of visual displays, irrespective of method used.
-Heterogeneity can be defined along several different dimensions, some of the most frequent being content domain, measurement level, collection timing (e.g., daily, weekly) and methods (e.g., self-report, device), etc. This article describes the components of heterogeneous data and strategies for managing these data in visual displays of disease states.
+Heterogeneity can be defined along several different dimensions, some of the most frequent being content domain, measurement level, collection timing (e.g., daily, weekly), and methods (e.g., self-report, device).
+This article describes the components of heterogeneous data and strategies for managing these data in visual displays of disease states.

 A Formidable Guardian

 In Greek mythology, the golden apple tree is guarded by Ladon, a terrifying serpent with 100 different heads and voices.
 In a similar manner, an equally frightening serpent guard’s visual disease states that have a ‘golden’ clinical utility, its name is heterogenous data.
 Certainly, the multi-pronged nature of discrepant data is an inherent issue to address when creating useful disease state images.
 To harvest these golden apples, the best tactic isn’t to lower one’s fear in the face of the serpent, but to become more courageous.
-Since imagined serpents are always more intimidating the real ones, best to start by looking directly at the issues heterogenous data present.
+Since imagined serpents are always more intimidating then real ones, best to start by looking directly at the beast heterogenous data presents.

 The topic of heterogeneous data generally involves mathematical concepts (e.g., measurement level, variable value distribution) and the issues are framed around data analysis (e.g., what analysis to select?, are any assumptions violated?, etc.).
 However, when it comes to visualizing disease states, the discussion needs to expand to include any data characteristic that may influence its layout and/or display.

 Although not exhaustive, the main components of heterogeneous data that need to be brought together when creating disease state images are presented below.
-Each component is deserving of a separate discussion on its potential influence on the resulting visualization.
+Each component is deserving of a separate article on its potential influence on the resulting visualization.
 For here, it is only important to note that these may be either strengths or weakness, and that this article will focus on addressing weakness related to creating visual disease states.